CQU-ADHRI-Lab/Dynamic_Three-Stage_Viewpoint_Planner_for_Autonomous_Exploration/README.md

-# Dynamic Three-Stage Viewpoint Planner for autonomous exploration in unknown environments with dynamic obstacles
+# Dynamic Three-Stage Viewpoint Planner for Autonomous Exploration in Unknown Environments with Dynamic Obstacles